porsche-design-system/porsche-design-system/packages/components/src/components/feedback/inline-notification/inline-notification.examples.md

 The `p-inline-notification` is a controlled component that provides action-based feedback messages (e.g. after performing a task) or to convey informational and/or critical notification like some site related topics.

-Review the [notification decision tree](components/notifications/usage) to determine which notification component is best for a particular scenario.

 ## Basic

 <Playground :markup="basic" :config="config"></Playground>